QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+423 K. Q. Nguyen, Q. N. Vo, and L. T. T. To, **An Exploratory Comparison of the THPT English Exam and an IELTS Benchmark: A Question of Equivalence.** TTU Journal of Science, vol. 1, no. 2, pp. 71–77, Jun.
+2026.

 422 Butterfield, K. L., Galt, R. E., & Wilson, H. (2026). **Improving USDA’s public price and volume data for an equitable organic food value chain.** Journal of Agriculture, Food Systems, and Community Development.
 Advance online publication. <https://doi.org/10.5304/jafscd.2026.153.013>

 421 **Interpreting Sustainability Information in Industrial Sourcing Decisions.
 A Qualitative Case Study.**    Periyasamy & Konakala.
 Thesis 2026 Uppsala Universitet.